 After trialling the drug, the two teenage girls reported a reduction in their hunger score by 80%.
-A decrease in appetite appears to be not the only benefit of setmelanotide.
-Dr. Gottesdiener says the added benefit is that it can increase the patient’s energy output.
+A decrease in food intake appears to be not the only benefit of setmelanotide.
+Dr Gottesdiener says the added benefit is that it can increase the patient’s energy output.

 Trials of the drug are set to continue, but they’re some time away

 It’s estimated that only a few hundred people suffer from the POMC-producing gene defect.
-According to Dr. Kühnen, they have “absolutely no other option” than to use this therapy.
-However, the defect is not just reserved to humans.
+According to Dr Kühnen, they have “absolutely no other option” than to use this therapy.
+However, the defect is not just reserved for humans.
 The POMC-producing gene has been found defective in the Labrador dog breed and as a result, they become obese.
 There’s potential for the drug to treat pets too!

 In 2015, the U.S. Food and Drug Administration approved setmelanotide as an “orphan drug” and “breakthrough therapy”.
 This means the drug works in the treatment of rare disorders and can be fast-tracked for scientists and patients.

-The researchers of the study are continuing focusing on the POMC-producing gene defect and other similar mutations.
-They are however, very cautious about giving false hope to obesity sufferers as they’re aware this has occurred with weight loss drugs in the past.
+The researchers of the study are continually focusing on the POMC-producing gene defect and other similar mutations.
+They are, however, very cautious about giving false hope to obesity sufferers as they’re aware this has occurred with weight loss drugs in the past.

 The potential for wider obesity trials to begin are still some time away, but the researchers appear optimistic.
 The authors of the report in the New England Journal of Medicine write “We speculate that setmelanotide may also be effective in non-genetic forms of obesity.”